(redirected from Main.Books)

 If you purchased our former The Crissing Link: United Front or the bundle that contained United Front while it was part of The Crissing Link series — please contact us for a coupon for the new series bundle and thank you for your support!

 The Crissing Link Series

 Have you ever felt different?
 How different are you?
 If you've ever felt out of place, and thought perhaps people would notice and say something, then you will resonate with this series.
 People with mental health issues are often troubled by shame and misunderstanding.
-Having multiple personalities is often considered to be at the top of the heap: ridiculed and stigmatized by the media, people who discover they are multiple are certain to be misunderstood and vilified.
+Being plural is often considered to be at the top of the heap: ridiculed and stigmatized by the media, people who discover they are multiple and attempt to come out of the closet to anyone are certain to be misunderstood and vilified.

-Their first book introduces you to the major players in their lives, taking you through their history and introducing you to 18 of The Crisses.
-This sets the stage and the backdrop of the Crissing Link series, self-help, memoir, manifesto, and more.
-The Crisses aren't satisfied with just changing their shared life for the better -- they want to pioneer a better life for everyone with a mental health issue.
+Their first book introduces you to some of the major players in their life, taking you through their history and introducing you to 18 of The Crisses.
+This sets the stage and the backdrop of The Crissing Link series: memoir, manifesto, & more.
+The Crisses aren't satisfied with just changing their shared life for the better — they want to pioneer a better life for everyone with a mental health issue.

-The purpose of this series is to help assist people with mental differences, and most especially people with multiple personalities.
+The purpose of this series is to help assist people with mental differences, and most especially plurals, multiples, or those who experience being many.
 The books cover topics from a point of view of empowerment and taking control of one's life, feeling less alone in the world through techniques for improving internal communication, assistance with therapeutic models in an age when therapy sessions are limited in length and duration, and a spiritual challenge to find healing in the middle of all the echoes of pain and trauma.

 These books are suitable for people with PTSD, traumatic experiences, childhood abuse issues, depression, anxiety, and other non-multiple mental health issues as well, but all except Poetic License are written primarily with multiple readers in mind.